bbauska/Coursera-Bootstrap/readme.md

 close off the div and start building out the carousel inside this div here.

-Into this carousel, we\'ll add in the content of the carousel next.
+Into this carousel, we&apos;ll add in the content of the carousel next.

-I\'ll go in and then add another div with the class carousel-inner and the role as list box.
+I&apos;ll go in and then add another div with the class carousel-inner and the role as list box.

 This is the way we build up the carousel and then close that div there.

-And inside this div again we\'ll introduce divs that will host the items of the carousel by applying the carousel item class.
+And inside this div again we&apos;ll introduce divs that will host the items of the carousel by applying the carousel item class.

 And the first one in the carousel item\...